First-Principles Determination of the Proton-Proton Fusion Matrix Element from Lattice QCD: Numerical Results

 As summarized in Table~\ref{tab:L1AExpData}, existing phenomenological extractions of $L_{1,A}$ from experimental data are subject to sizable uncertainties.
 In this context, our lattice determination, while still affected by significant uncertainties, is consistent in magnitude with previous results and provides an independent first-principles constraint.

 The result in Eq.~(\ref{eq:L1ALattice}) is subject to two dominant sources of uncertainty, in addition to unphysical-mass effects.
 First, lattice-QCD uncertainties include both statistical errors and systematic uncertainties associated with the determination of ERE parameters from two-nucleon spectroscopy.
 In particular, contamination from inelastic scattering above the $t$-channel cut may affect the ERE analysis.
 Second, uncertainties arise from the EFT truncation.
 In the present calculation, the NLO scattering amplitude yields $\mathcal{M}^{\mathrm{NLO}}/\mathcal{M}^{\mathrm{LO}} \sim 20\% $, indicating a non-negligible higher-order contribution.
 These limitations highlight the need for improved control of two-nucleon spectroscopy and EFT convergence.
+A further systematic uncertainty arises from finite lattice spacing.
+The present calculation is performed at a single lattice spacing $a \simeq 0.11$ fm.
+The chiral property of domain-wall fermions naturally reduces the lattice artifacts to $O(a^2)$; nevertheless, a dedicated continuum-limit study of the nucleon-nucleon system is important to control this systematic effect.
+In Ref.~\cite{Green:2021qol} a study of the $H$ dibaryon at the SU(3)-flavor-symmetric point found sizable lattice artifacts.
+We therefore treat discretization effects as an unquantified systematic uncertainty to be addressed in future calculations at multiple lattice spacings.

 Despite the large uncertainty, this calculation highlights the intrinsic challenges in determining $L_{1,A}$.
 In particular, the extracted value is highly sensitive to the input two-nucleon scattering length and effective range.
 On the lattice, these quantities must be inferred from finite-volume energy shifts, whose determination is notoriously difficult and typically suffers from sizable statistical and systematic uncertainties.
 This sensitivity underscores the importance of improving lattice calculations of the two-nucleon scattering system.
 More precise determinations of scattering parameters—through larger volumes, improved operator constructions, or moving-frame analyses—would have a substantial impact on reducing the uncertainty of weak two-body matrix elements.